Lemon Bundt Cake | Tasty Food Photography!

 FIRST and this is very important.
 First take a fork and sort of destroy the top and sides of the cake.
 Poke tons of holes all over this thing.
 THEN spoon the icing over the whole thing.
 Then go back and pour on MORE.
 If it gets messy around the bottom wipe that up with a spoon in your mouth, er… a clean cloth.

-Decorate with fresh lemons of course and then make a fool of yourself in your front yard pretending to be a FOOD PHOTOGRAPHER!
+Decorate with fresh lemons and a pretty white cake stand of course and then make a fool of yourself in your front yard pretending to be a FOOD PHOTOGRAPHER!
 It wasn’t over cooked after all, and with all the glaze who could tell where the cake ended and the AMAZING began?